yahoo/storm-yarn/README.md

 ### Run:

 Everything should be ready.
-You can start to run the storm-on-yarn project.
+Now you can start your storm-on-yarn project.

 The storm-yarn command provides a way to launch a storm cluster.
 In the future it is intended to also provide ways to manage the cluster.